-Valuing the interior through knowledge from a sustainable development perspective requires scientific research and technological development that enables each region to understand its natural resources, particularly biological resources, including forests and agricultural and agroforestry systems, natural and cultural heritage, and socio-cultural dynamics, within a framework of climate change and potential biotic and abiotic risks, combining observation, experimentation and monitoring.
+The enhancement of the interior through knowledge from a sustainable development perspective requires scientific research and technological development that enable each region to understand its natural resources, particularly biological resources, including forests and agricultural and agroforestry systems, natural and cultural heritage, and sociocultural dynamics, within a framework of climate change and potential biotic and abiotic risks, combining observation, experimentation, and monitoring benchmarks.

-The Montesinho Natural Park (PNM) is a mountain area with unique characteristics, as it is the last relief in the north-east of Portugal that still belongs to the north-west of the Peninsula and borders the Iberian Meseta.
-It has unparalleled environmental wealth and is part of the Natura 2000 Network and the United Nations' Iberian Meseta Biosphere Reserve.
+The Montesinho Natural Park (PNM) is a mountainous area with unique characteristics, as it is the last mountain range in northeastern Portugal that still belongs to the northwestern peninsula and borders the Iberian Meseta.
+It has unparalleled environmental richness and is part of the Natura 2000 Network and the United Nations' Iberian Meseta Biosphere Reserve.

-In areas where there is an interface between different natural domains, as in this case in the northwest of the Iberian Peninsula and the Iberian Mediterranean plateau, the biodiversity is enormous and facilitates privileged areas for monitoring and studying climate change in depth, as well as developing mitigation measures and actions in good time.
-In the case of the PNM, the mountain system has a significant influence on the regional climate, as shown by the studies and monitoring work carried out in recent decades, especially within the framework of the Iberian Mountain Research Network.
+In areas where distinct natural domains meet, such as in this case in the northwestern Iberian Peninsula and the Iberian Mediterranean Meseta, biodiversity is enormous and provides ideal areas for monitoring and further studying climate change, as well as for developing timely mitigation measures and actions.
+In the case of the PNM, the mountainous system has a significant influence on the regional climate, as shown by studies and monitoring work carried out in recent decades, particularly within the scope of the Iberian Mountain Research Network.

-With the promotion of interdisciplinary and multidisciplinary R&D activities to be carried out in the Montesinho Natural Park as a benchmark, the aim is to project them into the future, developing new knowledge in various thematic areas, from a multidisciplinary scientific and cultural perspective, contributing to a new international R&D agenda on the Montesinho Natural Park, including:
+With a focus on promoting interdisciplinary and multidisciplinary R&D activities to be carried out in the Montesinho Natural Park, the aim is to project these activities into the future, developing new knowledge in various thematic areas, from a scientific and cultural multidisciplinary perspective, contributing to a new international R&D agenda for the Montesinho Natural Park, including:

-- Earth observation and knowledge, including the use of satellite information and its integration into advanced information processing and artificial intelligence systems;
+- Earth observation and knowledge, including the use of satellite information and its integration into advanced information processing systems and artificial intelligence;

 - Climate and climate change;